This is an accordion element with a series of buttons that open and close related content panels.

 No. Our intent is to provide tools that folks want to use.
 This effort will not remove tools already in use.

-Who will pay for tool licenses?
+Who will pay for the tool licenses?

 The service will be provided as a fully subsidized service from the Division of Information Technology (DoIT).